DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/closewindow.md

 The following two examples produce identical test scenarios:

 The `window` parameter is absent.
-Each call of the `t.closeWindow` method closes the currently active window:
+Each call of the `t.closeWindow` method closes the active window:

 ```js
 import { Selector } from 'testcafe';